xandratxan/physical-magnitude/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial is a good introduction in how to get started with ``physical-magnitude``.
+This part of the documentation provides a tutorial that introduces in how to get started with ``physical-magnitude``.

 Installation
 ------------